J-holomorphic curves in a nef class: Introduction

 Recall that $J$ is said to be tamed if there is a symplectic form $\omega$ such that the bilinear form $\omega(\cdot, J(\cdot))$ is positive definite.
 The tameness is necessary for the second bullet since otherwise there could be a null homologous $J-$holomorphic torus in $\Theta$.

-Thus, configurations in a $J-$nef spherical class match our geometric intuition: each component is a smooth rational curve.
+Thus, connected configurations in a $J-$nef spherical class match our geometric intuition: each component is a smooth rational curve.
 A particularly nice consequence is

-\begin{cor} Suppose $J$ is a tamed almost complex structure and $e$ is represented by a smooth rational curve.
-Then for any subvariety in the class $e$, each irreducible subvariety is a smooth rational curve as well. \end{cor}
+\begin{cor} Suppose $J$ is a tamed almost complex structure and $e$ is a class represented by a smooth $J$-holomorphic rational curve.
+Then for any $J-$holomorphic subvariety $\Theta$ in the class $e$, each irreducible component of $\Theta$ is a smooth rational curve. \end{cor}

 We will comment on various versions of this result in the literature (\cite{GH}, \cite{McD}, \cite{McD1}) in \ref{rk-smooth}.